muohannedxd/muohannedxd/README.md

 - **</> MERN** Stack Developer.

-- 🌱 I am currently learning more about **Data Science, Artificial Intelligence and Cybersecurity**
+- 🌱 I am currently learning more about **Data Science, Artificial Intelligence and Cybersecurity**.

-- 📫 Reach out to me: **mohannedx1105@gmail.com** or use the social links below

 - ⚡ Fun fact about me: **I hate losing :)**

+- 📫 Reach out to me: **mohannedx1105@gmail.com** or use the social links below:

 <p align="left">